habedi/omni-lpr/README.md

 </picture>
 </div>

+### Integration

-You can also connect any client that supports the MCP protocol to the server.
+You can connect any client that supports the MCP protocol to the server.
-Below is an example of a configuration for [LMStudio](https://lmstudio.ai/).
+The following examples show how to use the server with [LMStudio](https://lmstudio.ai/).

+#### LMStudio Configuration

 ```json
 {